Interested in pursuing the certificate? Please let us know.

-The Five College Certificate in Native American Indian Studies provides students with the opportunity to acquire a knowledge and understanding of the development, growth, and interactions of the indigenous peoples and nations of the Western Hemisphere.
+The Five College Certificate in Native American and Indigenous Studies provides students with the opportunity to acquire a knowledge and understanding of the development, growth, and interactions of the indigenous peoples and nations of the Western Hemisphere.
 The program emphasizes the many long histories of Native American Indians as well as their contemporary lives and situations.
 A holistic and comparative interdisciplinary approach underlies the Certificate Program's requirements, enabling students to become familiar with the diversity of indigenous lifeways, including cultural forms, institutions, political economies, and modes of self-expression.
 In addition to this broader perspective, the program places some emphasis on the Native peoples of the Northeast so that Five College students can become acquainted with the history, culture and presence of indigenous peoples in this region.

-If you're planning to work with Indigenous people anywhere in the Western Hemisphere as a teacher or social worker, or in business or public administration, the Certificate Program is a good idea for you.
+If you're planning to work with indigenous people anywhere in the Western Hemisphere as a teacher or social worker, or in business or public administration, the Certificate Program is a good idea for you.
 The NAIS Certificate also gives you the right background for graduate study or research on Indigenous cultures.

 NOTE: the certificate cannot be completed on-line.

 No application is necessary prior to beginning the certificate, but a student's program must be approved by the program advisor from her or his campus.
 At least seven courses are required for completion of the Five College Certificate in Native American Indian Studies: a foundation course plus six additional courses, with no more than three of the seven courses from a single discipline.
 Requirements are as follows: